ATOM-Arm/software/README.md

 ## 🎯 Objectives

-This repository contains the **software system** of the **ATOM Project**, a robotic arm controlled through computer vision and built using 3D printing and open-source hardware.
-While the overall project integrates mechanics, electronics, and software, this repository focuses specifically on the **computational logic** that enables intelligent control and visual interaction.
+This repository contains the **hardware** of the **ATOM Project**, a robotic arm controlled through computer vision and built using 3D printing and open-source hardware.
+While the overall project integrates electronics, and software, this repository focuses specifically on the mechanical and solid parts.

 The repository includes all source code related to:

-- 🧠 **Computer vision and gesture recognition**, powered by OpenCV and CVZone
+- 🧠 **Forearm, wrist and hand building**, using 3D printed pieces and electronical components.
-- 📡 **Communication with Arduino**, for controlling servo motors via serial interface
-- ⚙️ **Control algorithms and system logic** written in Python
-- 🧪 **Testing scripts and prototypes** of the vision-control pipeline

-This software is a core component of the ATOM Project and is continually evolving to support research, experimentation, and educational development in robotics and automation.
+- 📡 **Connection with Arduino**, we'll use cable connections to communicate with the arduino board.

 ---